-I wish I could help you unlearn that statistic and it doesn’t get any better.
-Research suggests that the hand hygiene compliance rate in restaurants is 38%.
-The rate is only marginally better in medical centres (38.7%) and only 5% of us wash our hands for at least fifteen seconds after using a public washroom.
-Changing the behavior of restaurant employees and health care practitioners requires a special kind of innovation that addresses changes in social behavior—innovation that is social.
+I wish I could offer you a more comforting statistic, but it doesn’t improve.
+Research shows that hand hygiene compliance in restaurants is as low as 38%.
+The rate isn’t much better in medical centers (38.7%), and merely 5% of us wash our hands for at least fifteen seconds after using public restrooms.
+To alter the behavior of restaurant staff and healthcare practitioners, we need a unique kind of innovation that tackles changes in social behavior—a kind of innovation that’s inherently social.

 Innovation is typically associated with technological advancements, like smartphones, self-driving cars, robots, or artificial intelligence.
 But Harvard Professor Teresa Amabile defines creativity as “novelty that works,” and innovation, in my view, is about putting that novelty into practice.
 The challenge arises when people create apps full of creativity but struggle with user adoption.
 Building an app involves creative novelty, but getting people to use it requires social innovation—the effective implementation of novelty.

 Focusing solely on the technical aspects of innovation can lead us to believe that AI and automation are the future.
 People often frame AI’s impact on work in two ways: either robots will replace our jobs, or only those who build and control AI will have jobs.

 However, one undeniable fact is that automation will initially target procedural, repetitive, and task-oriented jobs.
 Jobs that can’t be automated involve using technology to apply human judgment, like encouraging healthcare workers to wash their hands.
 For instance, in a hospital with a dismal handwashing compliance rate of 10%, researchers increased it to 90% by using technology and focusing on social aspects of innovation.